csd1100/learning/notes/react/hooks.md

 - The statements like function calls in the component are always executed when component is rendered. i.e. The same function calls are always made when component is rendered.
-- If we create a state in a component using `useState`.
-React will create a state variable with passed in initial value on first render.
-On next render react won't create a new state variable but it will still execute the function component.
+- If we create a state in a component using `useState`, React will create a state variable with passed in initial value on first render.
+On next render react won't create a new state variable but it will still execute the expression in component that creates the state i.e. `useState` statement.
 - Suppose initial value for state is being computed using a function.
   The initialization function will be called every time the component is rendered.
   If that function is expensive the UI will be slow.
-- So instead we can pass a reference to a function for `useState` to call when computing initial value.
+- So instead we can pass a reference of the initialization function for `useState` to call when computing initial value.
 This will make initialization function called only once.
 This is called lazy-initialization.
 - i.e. Do **not** do following:

   ```jsx